 “Then this I must ask you,” he proceeded.
 “Will you pay this mortgage company the sum of ten pounds a month?” ($13) “Oh yes, sir”, I quickly said.
 Enforcer made an objection.
-The magistrate acknowledged him with a slow nod.
-He then turned to me.
+The magistrate acknowledged him with a slow nod, then turned again to me.
 “Do you promise to pay this mortgage company ten pounds every month?”
 “Oh, yes, sir.
 I certainly will,” I said with all the sincerity I could muster.
 “Then I think this case is dismissed,” said the learned gentleman.
 Without another word, enforcer dropped my paperwork on top of his pile, spun the sack truck around and exited the door.
 I thanked the judge once more and followed that laden conductor of mortgage payments and looked for the exit.

 There is a little garden right next to the Courts.
 I sat on a bench and breathed a very deep breath.
 How I had just avoided disaster, I couldn’t work out.
-My parents were in their 80s and living in a one bedroom bungalow.
+My parents were in their 80s and living in a one-bedroom bungalow.
 I couldn’t see that working out.
 And I’d be without my music equipment.
-But I’d be without it anyhow as everything I owned would be in storage.
-I could sofa surf.
+But I’d be without it anyhow, as everything I owned would be in storage.
+I could sofa-surf.
 That wouldn’t last long.
 Homelessness is very easily come by.
 Dear Lord, thank you for this deliverance.

-But there were more distractions.
-Making friends and enemies on the new international chat pages which had just started, took a lot of time.
-Making short films was another expense of time.
-But then I was awarded a film maker’s prize in Houston, Texas.
+There were more distractions.
+Making friends and enemies on the new international chat pages, which had just started, took up a lot of time.
+Making short films was a continued expense of time.
+Then something unexpected changed everything.
+I was awarded a filmmaker’s prize in Houston, Texas.
 I don’t know how I got the money for the fare and the hotel.
-I think I wrote some software and sold a computer but I found myself, for the very first time, in the United States of America.
+I think I wrote some software and sold a computer, but I found myself, for the very first time, in the United States of America.

 And then I met Heather.
-On-line.
+Online.
 When she was living in Canada.
-It’s a long, complicated story for another post but after seven years we got married.
-I was sixty years of age and married for the first time.
+It’s a long, complicated story for another post, but after seven years we got married.
+I was 60 years of age and married for the very first time.
 But it seemed that the music dream had slowly faded to a cozy place of quiet personal achievement.
 I should be happy that I tried.
-Then Trudy sent me two CDs of music that I recorded back in the time of our relationship.
-Heather loved it and begged me to start recording again.
+Then Trudy sent me two CDs of guitar songs that I recorded back in the day.
+Heather loved them and begged me to start recording again.
 I didn’t take much convincing, just a little support.
 I have Heather to thank for many things.